-Bad Cop/Incompetent Cop / Dirty Cop: The local constable is useless and venal, and attempts to get a finders fee for recommending that Sanjūrō join one side of the gang war.
-Sanjūrō tells him to piss off at the end of the film.
+- Bad Cop/Incompetent Cop / Dirty Cop: The local constable is useless and venal, and attempts to get a finders fee for recommending that Sanjūrō join one side of the gang war.
+Sanjūrō tells him to kill himself at the end of the film.

 Sanjūrō: Go hang yourself.

-The Ditz: Inokichi doesn't even know how to count with his fingers.
-He later helps Sanjūrō escape from Ushitora's gang, unvoluntarily.
+- The Ditz: Inokichi doesn't even know how to count with his fingers.
+He later helps Sanjūrō escape from Ushitora's gang, involuntarily.